fabiomarinetti/kanister-demo/README.md

 2023-12-05 12:33:20.856519772 -- #8 snapshot created
 </pre>

-Insert this value in the restore actionset for restoring that backup level.
+For restoring: insert this value in the restore actionset for restoring that backup level.
 Note there are two places where this value needs to be changed.
 <pre>
 artifacts: